-- Develop critical thinking skills founded on a biblical worldview in order to prepare age-appropriate lessons that communicate and apply biblical truth to meet the needs of students. - Acquire a foundational knowledge of educational theory, child development, and the systems of education in order to implement an effective system of discipline
+- 1. Develop critical thinking skills founded on a biblical worldview in order to prepare age-appropriate lessons that communicate and apply biblical truth to meet the needs of students. - 2.
+Acquire a foundational knowledge of educational theory, child development, and the systems of education in order to implement an effective system of discipline

-- and classroom management based on a Christian philosophical foundation. - 3.
-Demonstrate technological and technical skills required for competent classroom instruction. - 4.
-Identify, understand and apply principles of human development including the characteristics, needs, and developmental tasks across the human lifespan with a holistic view of the child in the classroom. - Develop multicultural and diversity competencies appropriate to include all people regardless of disability, gender, race or ethnicity.
+- 3. Demonstrate technological and technical skills required for competent classroom instruction. - 4.
+Identify, understand and apply principles of human development including the characteristics, needs, and developmental tasks across the human lifespan with a holistic view of the child in the classroom. - 5.
+Develop multicultural and diversity competencies appropriate to include all people regardless of disability, gender, race or ethnicity.